UksusoFF/webtrees-faces/README.md

 ## System requirements
 Same as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-Tested with 1.7.13 version and Webtrees Theme, [JustLight Theme](http://www.justcarmen.nl/themes/justlight-theme/), [JustBlack Theme](https://github.com/JustCarmen/justblack), [Rural Theme](https://www.webtrees.net/index.php/en/add-ons/download/4-themes/119-rural-theme).
+Tested with 2.0 version and bundled themes.

 ## Installation
 1. Download the [latest release](https://github.com/UksusoFF/webtrees-faces/releases/latest).
 2. Upload the downloaded file to your web server.
-3. Unzip the package into your `webtrees/modules_v3` directory.
+3. Unzip the package into your `webtrees/modules_v4` directory.
 4. Rename the folder to `faces`.
 5. Go to the control panel (admin section) => Module administration => Enable the `Faces` module and save your settings.

+### Old version
+You can use [2.2.1 version](https://github.com/UksusoFF/webtrees-faces/releases/tag/v2.2.1) with webtrees 1.7.x version.

 ## Usage